Florune/florune-documentation/src/tutorials/escrow.md

 # Escrow

-*A trustless, non-custodial payment safeguard for peer-to-peer transactions and service agreements.*
+*A trustless, non-custodial payment safeguard for peer-to-peer and high-value transactions.*

 ---

 ## **Overview**

-Florune Escrow is a **trust-minimized payment mechanism** that holds funds securely until agreed-upon conditions are met.
-Built entirely onchain, it protects **buyers, sellers, clients, freelancers, and service providers** during low- to mid-value transactions.
+Florune Escrow is a **trust-minimized, non-custodial onchain payment mechanism** that securely locks funds until both parties meet agreed-upon conditions.
+Designed for **buyers, sellers, freelancers, enterprises, and service providers**, it is ideal for **high-value transactions** where trust and protection are critical.

-With an easy setup, transparent fee structure, and cryptographic verification, Florune’s Escrow reduces fraud risk, removes intermediaries, and creates a neutral, automated environment for secure payments.
+With transparent fees, cryptographic enforcement, and guaranteed neutrality, Florune Escrow eliminates fraud risks and intermediaries — delivering a secure, automated environment for global payments of any size.

 ---